Garnet - a Gem of a Mineral

 Left- excellent pyrope garnet I picked up from anthill in Butcherknife Draw in the Green River Basin of Wyoming.
 It was faceted in Sri Lanka.

-But where do they come from - how do the ants find them.
-Well, a good friend of mine, Dr. Tom McCandless, worked on a research project where he placed a group of beer bottle chips on grid patterns around an anthill to see what the little buggers did.
-Sure enough, when he later returned, the ants had sampled the beer bottle fragments (little alcoholics) and placed them on their anthill.
-So, they gather them from the surrounding soil in the Green River Basin.
+But where do these gems come from - how do the ants find them.
+Well, a friend of mine, Dr. Tom McCandless, worked on a research project and placed a group of beer bottle chips on grid patterns around some anthills to see what the little buggers would do.
+Sure enough, when he later returned, the ants had sampled the beer bottle fragments on their way to a AAA (Alcoholic Ants Anomalous) meeting, and placed them on their anthill.
+So, the Green River Basin ants gather chips and pebbles from the surrounding soil at the surface, and drag them to their hills.

-Garnets crystallize in the isometric crystal system & have no cleavage.
-They are typically transparent to translucent and often exhibit well-formed dodecahedral or trapezohedral crystal habits.
-Garnets have been used for abrasives; although, excellent museum quality garnets are often found, and many transparent to translucent garnets with good color are used as semiprecious gemstones.
+Garnets have relatively high specific gravity (3.5 to 4.3) and hardness (6.5 to 7.5).
+The specific gravity results in the mineral showing up in heavy black sand concentrates when panning for gold.
+Garnets crystallize in the isometric crystal system with no cleavage.
+They are transparent to translucent and often exhibit well-formed dodecahedral or trapezohedral crystal habit.
+Garnets are used for abrasives; although, excellent museum quality specimens are found, and many transparent to translucent garnets with good color are used as semiprecious gemstones.